MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/splunk-cheat-sheet.md

 ### De-duplicate

-In Kusto, you can use `summarize arg_min()` instead to reverse the order of which record is chosen.
+In Kusto, you can use `summarize arg_min()` to reverse the order of which record is chosen.

 | Product | Operator | Example |
 |:---|:---|:---|